Visit an ITT Tech near you and see for yourself what an ITT Tech education involves.

 AC1220 Accounting Principles I | 4.5 credit hours

-This course involves accounting principles that will be studied throughout the Business Management program.
-It presents accounting standards, inventory methods, depreciation, and financial components that comprise the income statement, balance sheet and statement of cash flows.
+This course involves accounting principles and presents accounting standards, inventory methods, depreciation, and financial components that comprise the income statement, balance sheet and statement of cash flows.
 Students will perform accounting exercises to solve business problems.
 Prerequisite: GS1140 Problem Solving Theory or equivalent

 AC1320 Accounting Principles II | 4.5 credit hours